herokudev/Math-Magicians/README.md

 You will need an up to date browser to render this website.
 Also npm to run terminal commands.

 ### Setup and Install
-To get a local copy up and running follow these simple example steps.
-You can either download the zip file, or clone the repository from [here](https://github.com/herokudev/Math-Magicians/tree/set-up)
+Get a local copy up and running using git clone https://github.com/herokudev/Math-Magicians.git, next we install dependencies with 'npm install'

 ### Usage